By clicking submit, I consent to my personal data being collected, stored, and processed by Think Pacific in accordance with our Privacy Policy.

 - Funding: Turing Scheme grants available… see our Funding Guide

-Learn Balinese forms of yoga and meditation surrounded.
-Explore how Balinese methods cultivate clarity, balance, and resilience that you can carry into everyday life.
+Explore how Balinese methods of yoga cultivate clarity, balance, and resilience that you can carry into everyday life.
 Rejuvenate by visiting rice fields, jungles, and waterfalls and reconnecting mind and body through the natural world.

-Take part in Balinese rituals and practices such as Melukat water blessings, fire ceremonies, sound healing, and herbal medicine.
-These ancient traditions offer profound insights, showing how harmony with spirit is woven into daily life in Bali
+Take part in Balinese rituals and practices such as Melukat water blessings, healing or herbal medicine.
+These traditions offer profound insights, showing how harmony with spirit is woven into daily life in Bali

-Live in a traditional Balinese village, sharing unique moments with the community and immersing yourself in the rhythm of daily life.
-Through kinship, youth groups, and collective rituals, explore how connection forms the foundation of social wellbeing in Bali.
+Live in a traditional Balinese village, experiencing local ways and exploring how community connection forms the foundation of social wellbeing in Bali.

-Discover art as therapy through skills such as batik painting, mask-making, gamelan rhythms, eco-crafts, and traditional performance.
+Discover art as therapy through skills such as batik painting.
 See how creative activities are being used as a pathway to mindfulness, reflection, and emotional well-being.

-Build confidence through jungle trekking and snorkelling, while exploring sustainability projects such as coral planting and regenerative farming.
-Along the way, discover how adventure and responsibility go hand in hand in creating balance for both people and planet
+Experience Bali’s nature and discover how adventure and sustainability go hand in hand in creating balance for both people and planet

-- Experience โ Wellbeing through Balinese eyes, rooted in spirituality and culture.
+- Experience โ Local perspectices rooted in spirituality and culture.

-- Connection โ Build genuine bonds with your team, community & practitioners
+- Connection โ Build bonds with your team and local community

 - Learning โ Positive psychology and mindfulness in action.

-- Skills โ Boost resilience, adaptability, empathy, and cultural intelligence.
+- Skills โ Boost your adaptability, empathy, and cultural intelligence.

 - Global Perspective โ Explore wellbeing from a non-Western worldview

-Come with a positive mindset and a sense of cultural curiosity.
-We guarantee this experience will expand your skills, deepen your global awareness, and broaden your perspective.
+Come with a positive mindset and a sense of cultural curiosity and this experience will expand your skills and broaden your perspective.

-At the core of Balinese life and worldview lies a powerful, guiding philosophy: Tri Hita Karana, which translates to โthe three causes of wellbeingโ or โthree ways to happiness.โ More than just a belief system, Tri Hita Karana is a way of life โ a framework that shapes how Balinese people relate to one another, to nature, and to the divine.
+At the core of Balinese life and worldview is Tri Hita Karana, which translates to โthe three causes of wellbeingโ or โthree ways to happiness.โ More than just a belief system, Tri Hita Karana is a way of life โ a framework that shapes how Balinese people relate to one another, to nature, and to the divine.

-This philosophy is not abstract; it’s woven into the rituals, architecture, agriculture, community life, and healing practices of Bali.
-It offers a deeply rooted cultural lens through which mental, emotional, and spiritual health are understood and nurtured โ making it a profound foundation for exploring wellbeing and mental health in a non-Western context.
+This philosophy is woven into the rituals, architecture, agriculture, community life, and healing practices of Bali.
+It offers a deeply rooted cultural lens through which mental, emotional, and spiritual health are understood and nurtured, making it a profound foundation for exploring wellbeing and mental health in a non-Western context.

 This principle emphasises the importance of healthy social relationships and community connection.
 In Bali, wellbeing is not viewed as an individual pursuit but as something nurtured through mutual care, cooperation, and shared responsibility.